boyedazzle/mp-dribble-design/ReadMe.md

 but the dark mode is disabled for better user experience right now.

+## Design

+Below is a link to the design screen https://dribbble.com/shots/21617837-Movemate-Shipments-Mobile-App and the task is to come up

+with a mobile translation of the link provided, replicating as much as possible the screens shown in the video, the scroll behaviours, effects

+and animations

 ## Architecture

 This is not primarily the main purpose of this project hence no architectural pattern was adopted